alexkarls/tournament-manager/README.md

 ## Instructions

+The database and the schema "tournament" must exist.
+The schema can be created with:

+- CREATE SCHEMA 'tournament'
+- Or with a visual tool (I have used Workbench in development)

+**Required installations**

+- mySQL (the database)
+- Node Package Manager (the package manager)

-Some conditions must be met in order to run the application.
+**Some conditions must be met in order to run the application**

 - The dependencies (node_modules) must be installed
 - It requires a .env file in the "api" and "script" folder.